The Advisory Board supports EWoB’s purpose and values via its members and their respective network.EWoB Advisory Board members are:

 She is the Chief Executive Officer, President of the Executive Committee and Member of the board of directors of AVIABEL S.A. since 2012.
 AVIABEL is a leading European aviation insurer based in Brussels.

-She is a non-executive board member of Belfius Insurance, Corona Direct, AXIS Holdings Ireland Ltd, and Eeckman Art Insurance.
-She is also a member of the Strategic Committee of the Belgian Federation of Enterprises (FEB/VBO).
+She is a non-executive board member of Belfius Insurance, Corona Direct, and AXIS Holdings Ireland Ltd. She is also a member of the Strategic Committee of the Belgian Federation of Enterprises (FEB/VBO).

 She was previously a partner at the law firm Liedekerke.Wolters.Waelbroeck.Kirkpatrick, where she led the insurance practice.
 She is a member of the Brussels Bar Association since 2004.